Calucon/Hyper-Stone-Challenge-2024/README.md

 ## Requirements

 - `cmake` version `v3.22` or newer
+  - Support "Unix Makefiles"
 - `gcc` version `v13` or newer
   - `v12` should still work but C23 standard is only experimental

+You can build the project by executing the `build.sh` script.
+The binaries can then be found in the `bin/` directory.

 ## Solutions